Defining a policy

 Associating a rule with a policy

-You associate a rule with a policy from Guaranteed State→Administration→Policies by selecting the rule using with the checkbox on the left, then selecting Edit.
+You associate a rule with a policy from Guaranteed State→Administration→Policies by selecting the policy using with the checkbox on the left, then selecting Edit Policy.

 The available rules are on the left of the page.
 We select the rule(s) we want to associate with the policy using the checkboxes and then clicking thebutton.